minio/mc/docs/minio-client-complete-guide.md

 <a name="events"></a>
 ### Command `events` - Manage bucket event notification.

 ``events`` provides a convenient way to configure various types of event notifications on a bucket.
+Minio event notification can be logged to AMQP, Redis and Elasticsearch backend.
+Minio configuration file ``~/.minio/config.json`` has more details.

 ```sh